Why Your Late-Diagnosed Neurodiversity is a Call to Adventure

 Now I know what I need and can design my life for the best possible outcomes.

-In this process of getting to know my adult self, I’ve worked hard to understand the systems I intrinsically created for over time and how and why they work, and I want to guide clients in doing the same.
+In this process of getting to know my adult self, I’ve worked hard to understand the systems I intrinsically created over time and how and why they work, and I want to guide clients in doing the same.
 Setting up systems that suit your needs and then building the habit of working those systems is the key to making structures stick.

 (Go here for the downloadable Thrive Guide to help you capture your day with a few simple systems.)